Skip to main content

 If you’re embedding a chatbot solution on your platform, you should never assume that out-of-the-box chatbots are created to be inclusive.
 Even if a company has promised the feature will be accessible, it’s highly unlikely that this will be the case.
 Unless chatbots have been user tested with a range of assistive technology devices and software, then there is no way to be sure that all users will be able to access this support.

-Following the below advice can help you to determine if your chatbot is accessible.
-Alternatively, you can also take a free test from our experts to examine its usability.
+Following the advice below can help you determine if your chatbot is accessible.
+Alternatively, you can take a free test from our experts to examine its usability.

 Is your chatbot screen reader-friendly and accessible via a keyboard?

-One of the main problems with chatbots is the lack of keyboard accessibility.
+One of the main problems with Chatbots and web accessibility is the lack of keyboard accessibility.
 This prevents users, such as blind people who use a screen reader to access a website, from navigating to the feature or interacting with it to gain the support that they require.

 To alleviate these problems: